 It’s easy to poke fun at Shoreditch.
-The area is a curious blend of hipsters and suits that has seen a lot more chains arriving in recent years.
+The area is a curious blend of hipsters, suits and the weekend stag and hen do crowd that has seen a lot more chains arriving in recent years.
 But it’s still a place where creativity and tech thrives—where start-ups, independent shops, eateries and bars fight to fend off the corporate takeover.

-Here are ten things to do in Shoreditch without the need for a hedge fund.
+Here are some things to do in Shoreditch without the need for a hedge fund.

-By day, The Book Club is cafe across two floors in a old Victorian warehouse with a ping pong table and temporay exhibitions.
+By day, The Book Club is a cafe across two floors in an old Victorian warehouse with a ping pong table and temporary exhibitions.
 It’s worth popping in at night though, there is always something going on including short films, hip hop club nights, spoken word, life drawing, and sex talks with ranging from free to around £12.00.